-3.40.
-Workplace Transport (including Minibuses)
+3.41.
+Workplace Transport (including Minibuses).

 Our aim is to ensure a safe vehicle and driver environment, as appropriate and relevant to each campus.
 In particular, where reasonably practicable, we will ensure that there are adequate management controls in place to conduct suitable and sufficient assessments for all vehicle operation types, that control measures are in place, and that these are continually monitored and reviewed in order to minimise or if possible, eliminate foreseeable transport related hazards.
-For further information and guidance please refer to COP No48 Workplace Transport and Traffic Management.
+For further information and guidance please refer to Section 25.
+Workplace Transport and Traffic Management.

-3.41.
+3.42.
 Working at Height (W@H)

 W@H is work in any place where a person could fall from a distance which is liable to cause personal injury.
 Where W@H cannot be avoided a risk assessment must be completed.
 A SSoW should also then be implemented and adhered to.
 Roof Access - no access is permitted to any roof area without the authorisation and agreement of the P&E Manager who will agree a SSoW and will issue a PtW if necessary.
-For further information and guidance please refer to COP No27 Preventing Falls and Falling Objects
+For further information and guidance please refer to Section 9.
+Working at Height

-3.42.
-Work Experience Placements
+3.43.
+Work Experience Placements and Apprentices.

-Legislation places the responsibility on employers to maintain the health, safety and wellbeing of learners under their temporary employment as they would do for their standard employees.
+Legislation places the responsibility on employers to maintain the health, safety, and wellbeing of our students while under their temporary employment as they would do for their standard employees.
 We maintain our Duty of Care to providing a suitable and safe environment through a process of inspection and monitoring of the employer.
 The College uses the Grofar Work Placement Management System.
 This process is explained further in the WEX Policy - The Management of Health and Safety of Work Experience Placements.

-3.43.
+3.44.
 Young Person(s)